Visitor Information During High Water Events

 - The water is high, fast, cold, and deep.

 - Watch out for debris.
 The current may be pushing debris down the river and the current

-Campsites may be dangerous to access due to high water.
-Normal access may be underwater, and swift currents may make it difficult to pull up to shore and exit or enter your vessel.
+- The campsites may be dangerous to access due to the higher water.
+The normal access may be underwater.
+The current may make it difficult for you to pull up to shore and exit/enter your vessel.

-Watch for low bridges: be prepared to portage around them.
+- Watch out for low bridges.
+Portage around them.